yesdavid/outlineR/README.md

 # outlineR

 This package is basically just a helpful wrapper around functions from mainly the _Momocs_ (Bonhomme et al. 2014), _EBImage_ (Pau et al. 2010), and _imager_ (Barthelme et al. 2020) packages.
-It is designed for the fast and easy extraction of single outline shapes from, for example, stone tools from images containing multiple artefacts, such as the ones present in archaeological publications.
+It is designed for the fast and easy extraction of single outline shapes of, for example, stone tools from images containing multiple thereof, such as the ones present in archaeological publications.

 ## Installation